Gravitational wave: Introduction

-In Albert Einstein's general theory of relativity, gravity is treated as a phenomenon resulting from the curvature of spacetime.
-This curvature is caused by the presence of mass.
-If the masses move, the curvature of spacetime changes.
-If the motion is not spherically symmetric, the motion can cause gravitational waves which propagate away at the speed of light.
+In Albert Einstein's general theory of relativity, gravity is treated as a phenomenon resulting from the curvature of spacetime, which is caused by the presence of mass.
+If the masses move, the curvature of spacetime changes; and if the motion is not spherically symmetric, it can emit propagating curvature disturbances—i.e., gravitational waves—which radiate outward at the speed of light.

-As a gravitational wave passes an observer, that observer will find spacetime distorted by the effects of strain.
-Distances between objects increase and decrease rhythmically as the wave passes, at a frequency equal to that of the wave.
+A passing gravitational wave alters the relative separation of freely falling masses, reflecting a disturbance in local spacetime curvature.
+The separation varies in a pattern that mirrors the waveform of the disturbance.
 The magnitude of this effect is inversely proportional to the distance (not distance squared) from the source.

 Inspiraling binary neutron stars are predicted to be a powerful source of gravitational waves as they coalesce, due to the very large acceleration of their masses as they orbit close to one another.
 However, due to the astronomical distances to these sources, the effects when measured on Earth are predicted to be very small, having strains of less than 1 part in 10^{20}.

 Scientists demonstrate the existence of these waves with highly-sensitive detectors at multiple observation sites.
 As of 2012, the LIGO and Virgo observatories were the most sensitive detectors, operating at resolutions of about one part in 5×10^22.
 The Japanese detector KAGRA was completed in 2019; its first joint detection with LIGO and VIRGO was reported in 2021.
 Another European ground-based detector, the Einstein Telescope, is under development.
 A space-based observatory, the Laser Interferometer Space Antenna (LISA), is also being developed by the European Space Agency.